mckeeh3/akka-typed-java-cluster/README.md

 }
 ~~~

 The server-side that responds to the incoming HTTP requests from the client-side JavaScript is handled in the `HttpServer` class.
-As shown above, the `Runner` class creates an instance of the `HttpServer` class.
+As shown above, the `Main` class creates an instance of the `HttpServer` class.

 ~~~java
 private HttpResponse handleHttpRequest(HttpRequest httpRequest) {